SynfiniDLT/daml-tokenization-toolkit/operations/README.md

 dops execute-settlement preferences.json alice,bob abc123 --application-id MyApp
 ```

-The only parameters that can not be added are ledger host and port, the `--tls` flag  and `--access-token-file`.
+The only parameters that cannot be added are ledger host and port, the `--tls` flag  and `--access-token-file`.

 ## Importing other party or contract IDs